openeuler-mirror/A-Tune/examples/tuning/redis/README.md

 ## Benchmark ⏱️

-To start the benchmark, execute `bash benchmark.sh`, the localhost will access the benchmark host and trigger it.
+To start the benchmark, execute `bash redis_benchmark.sh`, the localhost will access the benchmark host and trigger it.

 The benchmark host will transfer the log file to localhost after the benchmark.